micmejia/bible-dump/NKJV/Isaiah/Isa 10.md

 As I have done to Samaria and her idols, Shall I not do also to Jerusalem and her idols?' "

 ###### 12
-Therefore it shall come to pass, when the Lord has [^b]performed all His work on Mount Zion and on Jerusalem, _that He will say,_ "I will punish the fruit of the arrogant heart of the king of Assyria, and the glory of his haughty looks."
+Therefore it shall come to pass, when the Lord has performed all His work on Mount Zion and on Jerusalem, _that He will say,_ "I will punish the fruit of the arrogant heart of the king of Assyria, and the glory of his haughty looks."

 ###### 13
-For he says: "By the strength of my hand I have done _it,_ And by my wisdom, for I am prudent; Also I have removed the boundaries of the people, And have robbed their treasuries; So I have put down the inhabitants like a [^c]valiant _man._
+For he says: "By the strength of my hand I have done _it,_ And by my wisdom, for I am prudent; Also I have removed the boundaries of the people, And have robbed their treasuries; So I have put down the inhabitants like a valiant _man._

 ###### 14
 My hand has found like a nest the riches of the people, And as one gathers eggs _that are_ left, I have gathered all the earth; And there was no one who moved _his_ wing, Nor opened _his_ mouth with even a peep."